V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 The whole idea is to increase the awareness.

 Certain type of input right from the word go you loose control.
 There you have to be very careful.
 In many other instance up to a point you will allow yourself, but after that you will shutdown.
 You should follow the absenance (withdraw from sense) like a tortoise withdrawing its limb.
+How do I know the distance or point ?
+Its a lifetime tapase.
+A master do a fasting in one day, another day do a fe

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjExMzY2ODYsLTIxMTg3NTc5MTUsLT
+eyJoaXN0b3J5IjpbLTIxMzkwMTY3MTEsLTIxMTg3NTc5MTUsLT
 g4NTU5MDM0NywtMjA1NDI3ODMxOSwtMTc5OTc0NjYwMCwyNjg4
 NzQ3NzIsNzA2NzUyOTQ4LDc2MDkwNTQ3MywzNTQyMzY2NzddfQ
 ==